An Ultimate Guide To Google Ads For Financial Advisors

 Stay alert for future compliance checks from Google.

-Following these steps carefully gets you ready to use Google Ads effectively as a financial advisor, keeping in line with laws and meeting client needs properly.
+Follow these steps carefully and you're ready to use Google Ads as a financial advisor, within the law and in a way that serves clients properly.

 Define clear goals, like website visits or calls.